The 2019 all-new Mazda3 has finally made its arrival amongst our shores, making its debut in Australia late March 2019.

 Or head to Mazda's official VIN check system to check your car of all possible recalls.

 If you are looking to buy a car, nothing.
-It is against the law for a dealer to sell a car with a know recall.
-If any cars are in unsold stock the dealership will be informed by Mazda and fixed before sale, you will never even know it was there.
+It is against the law for a dealer to sell a car with a known recall.
+If any cars are in unsold stock the dealership will be informed by Mazda and fixed before the sale, you will never even know it was there.

 If you have already bought a car and are concerned.
 Go to the link above and check your VIN for any recalls.
 If your car is affected simply contact your local dealer and they will advise you through the process.